James Franco’s Brother Marries Alison Brie: Check Out Her Engagement Ring!

 When asked by Colbert if his brothers put the wedding pressure on him, James Franco shared that Tom’s new girlfriend, Iris, had told him a Mexican saying that if the younger siblings get married before the oldest, then the oldest “never gets married.”

-James Franco, who himself said that he got only two months left to marry someone before Dave does, hasn’t done much in terms of his love life ever since.
+James Franco, who himself said that he got only two months left to marry someone before Dave does, hasn’t done much regarding his love life ever since.
 With Dave being married to Alison Brie and the latter proudly flashing her engagement ring, James Franco may be stuck as a bachelor for life.

-@ItsOTHposts What about James and Dave Franco? ???? pic.twitter.com/SNLl9Ew10j
+@ItsOTHposts What about James and Dave Franco????? pic.twitter.com/SNLl9Ew10j

 — pilar (@blurrymutantkid) February 28, 2017